reworkcss/rework-vars/Readme.md

 ```

 Variables declared within `@media` or `@supports` are not currently supported
-and will result in a compilation error.
+and will also be ignored.

 ```css
 @media (min-width: 320px) {